Best Oscillating Multi-Tool Reviews 2026

 Imperial Blades OMT Blades and Accessories

 We use several brands of blades and accessories, but if we had to pick just one, it would be Imperial Blades.
 They carry an extremely wide range of options and cover both OIS and Starlock interfaces.
-Whether you’re after long-lasting carbide, fast-fast-cutting Japaneses tooth, basic bi-metal, or a host of niche problem-solvers, chances are, if you need it, they make it.
-In our experience, the products are high-quality, high-performance enhancements for your osciallting multi-tool.
+Whether you’re after long-lasting carbide, fast-fast-cutting Japanese tooth, basic bi-metal, or a host of niche problem-solvers, chances are, if you need it, they make it.
+In our experience, the products are high-quality, high-performance enhancements for your oscillating multi-tool.

 Curious about other options?
 Here are a few other brands we use and recommend: